VOLETMarek/VOLETMarek/README.md

 ---

-- 🔭 I’m currently working on wordpress, time to create my own theme!
+- 🔭 I’m currently working on ReactJS, time to learn some new skills!
 - 🌱 I’m currently learning React :smiley:
 - 👯 I’m looking to collaborate on the most exciting projects
 - 🤔 I’m looking for my first job as a web developper